Introduction

 This function-space view builds on two key prerequisites:

-the multivariate normal distribution, which provides the conditioning
+the multivariate normal distribution,

-formulas we will need, and positive definite matrices, which
+and positive definite matrices, which

 ensure that our covariance structures are well-defined.